coucouland/coucou-user-guide/docs/api/channels/email.md

 An Email channel supports sending and receiving content via Email transports (i.e. SMTP/IMAP/POP).

+## When to use Email

+Email channels are best suited for publishing directly to Workspace members and other closed distribution lists.
+They provide support for the iCalendar iTIP protocol used to schedule events between participants.

 ## Egress

 Publishing content changes via an Email channel requires the channel to include an SMTP configuration.
 This includes: